 - A trader and a salesperson in SEC and FINRA investigations of alleged false statements in RMBS trading (so-called “Litvak” investigations).

-- An in-house lawyer of a transnational bank in a CFTC investigation relating to preservation of electronically stored information.
+- An in-house lawyer of a transnational bank in a CFTC investigation.

-- A brokerage firm in the CFTC investigation concerning the ISDAFIX benchmark.
+- A brokerage firm in a CFTC investigation concerning the ISDAFIX benchmark.

-- An employee of a global bank in an investigation by the Federal Reserve relating to bribery and money-laundering allegations.
+- An employee of a global bank in an investigation by the DOJ, the Federal Reserve and numerous foreign regulators relating to bribery and money-laundering allegations.

 - An employee of a broker-dealer in a FINRA investigation into allegations of misleading FINRA Staff.